frc604/FRC-2019/README.md

  https://git-scm.com/downloads

 2.Run the dowloaded installer
-  (On MacOS douddle clic on the `.pkg` file on the prompt(you make have to go to `Settings -> Secrity & Privacy ->Open prompt at the bottom of page` to open it)
+  (On MacOS douddle click on the `.pkg` file on the prompt(you make have to go to `Settings -> Secrity & Privacy ->Open prompt at the bottom of page` to open it)

 Here are the options you should use when setting it up.